 Current and future managers in businesses need to comprehend the role which logistics and supply chain management play in enhancing corporate performance.

 Advertising Management is designed to shift student thinking from a tactical to a strategic level.
-Instead of taking the approach of, 'This is what happens in advertising', it challenges students by raising important contemporary issues in advertising management practice and asking, 'What should be done?'.
-Advertising Management is an issues-based unit, which uses case analysis to foster critical thinking and problem solving.
-It encourages students to understand and take ownership of the advertising management process and, in doing so, build a better advertising industry.
+Instead of taking the approach of, 'This is what happens in advertising', it challenges students by raising important contemporary issues in advertising management and planning practice and asking, 'What should be done?'.
+It encourages students to understand and take ownership of the advertising management and planning process.